Xu Zhangrun vs. Tsinghua University

 Translated by Geremie R. Barmé

 When I was young I didn’t have a desk for reading or studying.
 And so any and everything could be my desk, regardless of whether it was the desks in our schoolroom or the table where we ate at home.
 Lying on a reed mat on the wooden frame of my bed, one leg cocked over the other, I could study while lying on my back: the Heavens above were my desk.
 Or, sprawled out on my stomach on some flagstones, or maybe on a patch of grass head supported by my hands, I could read just as well: the Earth beneath me was my desk.
-The words on the page were like a flotilla of sails their vessels bearing riches from distant lands.
+The words on the page were like a flotilla of sails, their vessels bearing riches from far-flung lands.
 Those books with worn, dog-eared pages, texts missing passages or lacking whole pages fired my imagination even more.
 They opened my heart to an expanse more vast than the Heavens, and they let me secretly nestle Heaven and Earth in my heart.

 In my teens I did have a desk, and it meant a great deal to me.
 Sitting there I could focus and delve into the innermost thoughts of the writers of today; I could just as well imagine the myriad of concerns of writers past.
 Ancient sentiments thus mingled in my own thoughts; as my spirit took flight the grinding deprivations of reality were as nought.
 That desk was a bastion, books like serried ranks of troops; a few inches of space bestowing command over a vast landscape.